CCPC Logo

 Visit Website

 Pennsylvania Historical and Museum Commission This grant supports projects that identify, preserve, promote and protect publicly accessible historic and archaeological resources of Pennsylvania for both the benefit of the public and the revitalization of communities.
 Funding is available to nonprofit organizations and local governments for the planning and development for publicly accessible historic resources listed in or eligible for listing in the National Register of Historic Places.
-The application period is now closed.
-In 2015, $5,000 was received for work in the West Chester Historic Zoning District.
+The application period typically closes in March of each year.

 Certified Local Government Grant Program (CLG)